source-foundry/dehinter/README.md

 ### Testing

-The project runs continuous integration testing on [Travis CI](https://travis-ci.org/source-foundry/dehinter) and [Appveyor CI](https://ci.appveyor.com/project/chrissimpkins/dehinter) with the `pytest` and `tox` testing toolchain.
+The project runs continuous integration testing on GitHub Actions runners with the `pytest` testing toolchain.
 Test modules are located in the `tests` directory of the repository.

 Local testing by Python interpreter version can be performed with the following command executed from the root of the repository: